contanpe/PSCI/Theory Paper.md

 What happened here?!
 By adding the time pulse (Explained before as raw energy) we got Planck!
 How the hell did we get Joules per second???

-Planck's constant geometrically describes the point at which the smallest particle possible (composed of 2 phase-conjugated waves) anhilates with a self-similar particle, and through anihilation creating near infinite frequency (by tightening of the slinky between them), and thus, implosion.
+Planck's constant mathematically decomposes to the point before the smallest particle possible (composed of 2 phase-conjugated waves) anhilates with a self-similar particle, and through anihilation creates extremely high frequency (by tightening of the slinky between them).
+It is describing the energy potential of the smallest unit of matter possible in reality before implosion, with annihilation as a boundary condition when frequency (wave amplitude between the two particles) exceeds a threshold of 1.4x10^33Hz.

 Since the particles are the smallest units possible and they do not have geometric stabilization from tetrahedral symmetries (explained later) this process makes the particle's waves geometrically conjugate into a toroid and through the high frequency become plasma, loosing the quasicrystal structure.
-It is describing the energy potential of the smallest unit of matter possible in reality.

 Recall that the negentropic constant is 1.4x10^33Hz.
-The particle becomes fully negentropic through implosion.
+The particle afterwards becomes fully negentropic through implosion.

 ![imagen](https://github.com/user-attachments/assets/f0aeaab5-6f0f-4854-8449-fa27ec019e59)